-Digital to Analog Converter (DAC) is the device that converts the digital data to audio signals.
-Everything we actually hear around us is in analog, a format that our ears can conceive.
+A Digital to Analog Converter (DAC) is a device that converts digital data to audio signals.
+Everything we hear around us is in analogue, a format that our ears can conceive.

-Now that we undersatnd what a DAC is, the question that comes to mind is that does every device that can play audio have a DAC.
-Yes, they do.
-From your mobile phone to laptop to your iPod.
+Now that we understand what a DAC is, the question that comes to mind is that does every device that can play audio has a DAC.
+Yes, they do - From your mobile phone to your laptop to your iPod.

 Let's jump to a question everyone has on their audiophile journey.
 What is the difference between a mobile DAC and the one in a Digital Audio Player?

-The most important area where a DAC plays its role is when it transcripts High Resolution Audio.
-Our everyday mp3 files play at around 128 or 320 kbps.
-Audio when originally recorded is at 44.1 kHz and 16 bits which values to around 9000 kbps.
+The most critical area where a DAC plays its role is when it decodes High-Resolution Audio.
+Our every day mp3 files play at around 128 or 320kbps.
+Audio, when recorded, is at 44.1kHz and 16 bits which value at 9000kbps.
 See the difference.
-Files in formats like WAV, FLAC and other high fidelity formats having data encoded at this rate.
-So you get to hear Audio as naturally as it was when recorded.
-That is the perpetual reason a DAC is used for.
+Files in formats like WAV, FLAC, and other high fidelity formats have data encoded at this rate.
+So you get to hear the audio signal as naturally as it was when recorded.
+That is the perpetual reason a DAC is used.

-So now that we've established that your phone isn't sufficient to play quality audio, let's get convinced on which DAC and what along with it should you be using.
+So now that we've established that your phone isn't sufficient to play high-fidelity audio files - let's get convinced on which DAC and what along with it should you be using.

-DACs available today also vary with quality.
+DACs available today also vary in quality.
 Some even use more than one chip to convert audio.
-The benefit of a DAC is that it just converts your audio and you can take your output into a speaker or a headphone.
-Well, definitely you need an Amplifier to be used with a DAC.
+The benefit of a DAC is that it just converts your audio, and you can take your output into a speaker or a headphone.
+Well, you need an Amplifier to be used alongside a DAC.
 You may use a high impedance headphone made with better technology.
-For the audio to be at a level audible to your ears, an amplifier is must.
+For the audio to be at a level audible to your ears, an amplifier is a must.

-There are DACs and Amps available individually that can be paired to each other.
+There are DACs and Amps available individually that can be paired seamlessly.
 The option with lesser hassles is to get a DAC and an Amp built into one.

-Exceptional examples of DACs that truly play your music to the purest are the Schiit Yggdrasil, Schiit Bifrost, Schiit Modi multibit and Musical Fidelity's V90.
+Exceptional examples of DACs that play your music to the purest are the Chord Qutest, Topping D90SE and Denafrips Ares II.

-To make things simpler and harmonious, audio companies started making DACs with Amps built in.
-Just plug in your music source using USB or optical.
-Plug in your headphone on the other side to get the best of your music.
+To make things simple and hassle-free, audio equipment manufacturers started making DACs with Amps built-in.
+Just plug in your music source using USB or optical, and plug in your headphone on the other side to get the best of your music.

-Enhance your musical experience with a DAC that elevates your music to as it should be heard.
+Enhance your musical experience with a DAC that elevates your music to a new level of clarity.
 To learn more about which DAC to pick, do call our Headphone Gurus.